 If the merger is completed, some officers and directors of CCA and some officers and trustees of Prison Realty will receive substantial benefits that shareholders of CCA and Prison Realty will not receive.
-Sodexho, CCA's largest shareholder, and a mutual fund managed by an affiliate of Baron, which, with its affiliates, is Prison Realty's largest shareholder, will also receive certain benefits.
+Sodexho, CCA's largest shareholder, and an affiliate of Baron Capital, who, with its affiliates, is Prison Realty's largest shareholder, will also receive certain benefits.

-- - At the time of the merger, Sodexho will purchase a 16% interest in Operating Company for \$8.0 million in cash and will designate a representative to the New Prison Realty Board of Directors and to the board of directors of Operating Company. - - At the time of the merger, a mutual fund managed by an affiliate of Baron will purchase a 16% interest in Operating Company for \$8.0 million in cash and will designate a representative to the board of directors of Operating Company. - - Doctor R. Crants, currently the Chief Executive Officer and President of CCA and Chairman of the Prison Realty Board of Trustees is also Chief Executive Officer of New Prison Realty and, will, at the time of the merger, enter into an employment agreement with New Prison Realty.
-Doctor R. Crants is also currently Chief Executive Officer of Operating Company and will, at the time of the merger, receive an employment agreement with Operating Company.
+- At the time of the merger, Sodexho will purchase a 16% interest in Operating Company for \$8.0 million in cash and will designate a representative to the New Prison Realty Board of Directors and to the board of directors of Operating Company. - - At the time of the merger, an affiliate of Baron Capital will purchase a 16% interest in Operating Company for \$8.0 million in cash and will designate a representative to the board of directors of Operating Company. - - Doctor R. Crants will receive an employment agreement as Chief Executive Officer of New Prison Realty.
+Doctor R. Crants will also serve as Chief Executive Officer of Operating Company for which he will also receive an employment agreement.

-- - Some CCA and Prison Realty officers, other than Doctor R. Crants, will be holders of 38.0% of the stock of Operating Company.
+- Three officers of CCA, including Doctor R. Crants, have been granted an aggregate of 337,024 shares of deferred CCA common stock under CCA's Amended and Restated 1989 Stock Bonus Plan that will vest and be owned unconditionally after the merger.
+Based on the market price of CCA common stock on September 25, 1998, these shares have an aggregate value of approximately \$5.1 million. - - Some CCA and Prison Realty officers, other than Doctor R. Crants, will be holders of 38.0% of the stock of Operating Company.
 The shares were obtained by the individuals in September 1998 for nominal consideration.
-Based on the value of the cash investment of Sodexho and the mutual fund managed by an affiliate of Baron in Operating Company, 38.0% of Operating Company's stock will have a value of \$19.0 million upon completion of the merger.
+Based on the value of the cash investment of Sodexho and the affiliate of Baron Capital in Operating Company, 38.0% of Operating Company's stock will have a value of \$19.0 million upon completion of the merger.
 Operating Company will manage certain correctional and detention facilities that CCA managed prior to the merger. - - Each of the directors of CCA are or will become directors of either Operating Company or one of the Service Companies, but will not be shareholders of either.
 They will be paid directors' fees for their services.